mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 At this point, you have set up your logger.
 If you are not uploading your data, you can begin to experiment with the temperature sensor, taking various reading or doing some initial quality control.

-If your intent is to deploy the Mayfly in the field, continue on to the following sections to set up a location and your MonitorMyWatershed information.
+If your intent is to deploy the Mayfly in the field, continue on to the `Field Installation` section to set up a location and your MonitorMyWatershed information.

+### Quality Control

+Insert information here.

 ## Field Installation